nobleans-playground/coding-challenge-colour-battle/readme.md

 - Targetting a specific other bot is not allowed (you may target the tactics of a general class of bot.
 - May not attempt to alter other bot's internal state.
 - Bots may work together but must not communicate with each other and will not know each others IDs.
 The wins will be awarded individually rather than as a team.
-- You may not alter your bot's `id` or `position`.
-These values are read-only.
+- You may not alter any internal game variables, for example - but not limited to - the `id`, `position`, the `grid`, etc.